SebastianJarsve/sebcast/rhttp/assets/help.md

 ✅ Use descriptive request titles\
 ✅ Group related requests in collections\
 ✅ Use environments for dev/staging/prod\
+✅ Use emojis to differentiate environments (🔧 Dev, 🚧 Staging, 🚀 Production)\
 ✅ Sort requests for easy navigation

 ### Variables